 By releasing the value locked in your wardrobe and reselling key pieces, you could start to pay off those credit card bills – and even make money to help fund your next shopping expedition.

-If you’re looking for a stylish new way to beat the credit crunch and cash in on fashion, take a trip to a second-hand boutique such as The Dress Agency in Ruislip Manor, West London.
+If you’re looking for a stylish new way to maximise your budget and cash in on fashion, take a trip to a second-hand boutiques.

-The Dress Agency sells as-good-as-new fashions on behalf of its female clientele, many of whom confess they have never worn what they once thought was an absolute ‘must have’.
+The Dress Agency Directory lists boutique outlets around the UK that sell as-good-as-new fashions on behalf of its female clientele, many of whom confess they have never worn what they once thought was an absolute ‘must have’.
 One woman’s fashion faux pas can be another woman’s style success.

 Sell your good-as new-fashions and you’ll earn commission on the sale price.
 This kind of boutique is springing up everywhere and benefit seller and customer alike.